The arteries carry the blood from the heart to the tissues, and the veins carry the blood from the tissues to the core.

 The most severe problem associated with arteriovenous fistulas is that they transfer high-pressure arterial blood to the veins of the venous sinuses that drain the blood of the brain or the spinal cord.
 This increases the pressure of the venous system around the brain or spinal cord.

 There are two main types of arteriovenous fistulas:

-Dural arteriovenous fistulas and carotid-cavernous fistulas: These are acquired lesions, which means that patients are not born with them, but develop them later in life.
-They can be the result of infection or traumatic injuries, but most develop without any specific precipitating event.
+Dural arteriovenous fistulas and carotid-cavernous fistulas are acquired lesions, meaning that patients are not born with them but develop them later in life.
+They can result from infection or traumatic injuries, but most develop without specific precipitating events.

-Patients with dural arteriovenous fistula usually present with a thud in an ear that follows the heartbeat, which is called a murmur.
+Patients with dural arteriovenous fistula usually present a thud in an ear that follows the heartbeat, called a murmur.

 Patients with carotid-cavernous fistulas usually have swelling and redness of one or both eyes in addition to a murmur.

-Although dural arteriovenous fistulas are found outside the brain, they can cause a wide range of neurological symptoms.
+Although dural arteriovenous fistulas are found outside the brain, they can cause various neurological symptoms.
 The symptoms depend to a large extent on the drainage pattern.

 Symptoms may include: